10% Early Withdrawal Penalty for Retirement Accounts

 In addition, distributions from Traditional IRAs, 401(k) plans, the TSP, and most other retirement plans are considered taxable and will be included as income the year you withdraw the money.
 This means you will also pay taxes on those withdrawals.

-Let’s look at the impact of early retirement account withdrawals, their impact, and some other options you may have to avoid these early withdrawal penalties from the IRS.
+Let’s examine the impact of early retirement account withdrawals and some options to avoid IRS penalties.

 Tax Consequences of Early Withdrawals from Retirement Accounts